ACS Documentation : ACS Core Architecture Guide : API Publication : Publishing Tcl Procedures

 consisting of a name and default value (for optional arguments).
 As

-, the last positional argument can be
+with proc, the last positional argument can be

-, in which case the $args
+args, in which case the $args variable is

 set to a list of any extra arguments supplied in the procedure call.

-, the ACS analog of
+ad_register_filter, the ACS analog of

-AOLserver's ns_register_filter
+AOLserver's ns_register_filter:

 switch declarations are the first four items